Discovery of unusual new mineral called goldschmidtite poses curious questions about Earth’s mantle.

 “The work that goes into finding a new mineral is not done by one person,” said Meyer.
 “It has been an interdisciplinary collaboration with a mineralogist Andrew Locock, crystallographers from Northwestern University, my advisors Thomas and Graham, and technicians.”

-This is the second new mineral discovered by DERTS graduate students this year.
+There is a second new mineral discovered by DERTS graduate students this year.
 Nixonite was discovered by master’s student Garrett Harris.
-The paper, “Nixonite, Na2Ti6O13, a new mineral from a metasomatized mantle garnet pyroxenite from the western Rae Craton, Darby kimberlite field, Canada,” was published in American Mineralogist (DOI: 10.2138/am-2019-7023) in September 2019.